skmin-lab/unixmd/docs/source/objects/qm/prog_columbus.rst

 Columbus
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Columbus :cite:`Lischka2011` is one of open-source software for high-level *ab initio* quantum calculation.
-Similar with other softwares, it can do various types of fundamental quantum calculations.
-However, the major competitiveness of Columbus compared to other softwares is mainly designed to compute multireference calculations on electonic ground and excited states.
+Columbus :cite:`Lischka2011` is one of open-source software for high-level ab initio quantum calculation.
+It is designed primarily for extended multi-reference (MR) calculations on electronic ground and excited states of atoms and molecules.
-This feature is indeed well suited for dynamics in PyUNIxMD, it is implemented for various types of dynamics.
 In the current version of PyUNIxMD, only (SA-)CASSCF method is available.

 - (SA-)CASSCF is state-averaged complete active space self-consistent field method.
 It provides analytical gradients as